sumeyyevarmis/Notlar/1_Dual ARM Cortex Cores.md

 It is external memory that is not as fast as the main memory but data stays permanently in this memory.

 ### d.
 Advantages
+- Cache Memory is faster in comparison to mian memory and secondary memory.
+- Programs stored by Cache Memory can be executed in less time.
+- The data access time of Cache Memory is less than that of main memory.
+- Cache Memory stored data and insturctions that are regularly used by the CPU, therefore it increases the performance of the CPU.

+### e.
+Disadvantages
+- Cache Memory is costlier than primary memory and secondary memory.
+- Data is stored on temporary basis in Cache Memory.
+- Whenever the system turned off, data and instructions stored in cache memory get destroyed.
+- The high cost of cache memory increases the price of the Computer System.